guptashubrah/Intellij_plugins/README.md

 2. This will create a zip file for our plugin in the folder build -> distributions.
 [Added the plugin zip in the repo with the name Example-1.0-SNAPSHOT.zip]
 3. If we want to apply this plugin to some other project (let's say Project Y) in a new instance of IntelliJ IDEA, go to File -> Settings -> Plugin -> Gear icon on the top of menu -> Install Plugin from disk -> Upload the zip created in previous step -> Install it there, and use       in the editor.

+Special case:
+Made changes to the plugin such that the plugin option on both tools and editor popup menu only shows in case of java file on the editor.
+For files other than java, the plugin option(gems) simply disappears.

 Resources:<br>
 https://www.youtube.com/watch?v=_VFbRlF_tp0 <br>